writerthethinker1/relax_write/_posts/2021-02-24-midterm-1-scores.md

 The Scores for the first midterm are up!
 Overall not bad, but I don't really look until finals.
 Plus, I don't even write the midterms all the way.
 It's a collection of what we think you guys should know.
 No worries if it's too much!
 Time comes and goes, all is the same.
 At least, that's how I thought about it when I didn't do too well in the past!

+The solutions are also up as well!
+They are...in the Notes section!

 (Just a use of the announcements function.)